 Update: Mauritius Bitcoin

-We are now in the process of reviewing and recommending the use of bitcoin for small businesses on the island of Mauritius.
+The process of reviewing and recommending the use of bitcoin for small businesses is under way.
 The ‘crypto-currency’ is going through its first round of consultation in 2016; read this guide to ‘what is bitcoin’ for more information on how the protocol works.

 Small Business Developement